 - Alone.
 You may miss the support of the hospital medical team and other services.

 - Lonely.
 Your caring responsibilities might have left you isolated, if you were too busy to have a social life or spend time with friends and family.

 - Anxious about getting back to normal.
 You may be worried about starting up social activities or about returning to work, if you took a break to care for your loved one.

-- Worried about problems.
+- Worried.
 You may have problems that you didn't deal with while you were busy caring.
-For example, you may have financial problems or health problems of your own that you now need to deal with.
+For example, you may have financial or health problems of your own that you now need to deal with.